hacf-fr/renault-api/docs/endpoints/vehicle_action.charge-mode.rst

 Sample payload:
    Sample payload is not yet available for this endpoint.

-   Please check the `Contributor Guide`_ to can provide a sample.
+   Please check the `Contributor Guide`_ to provide a sample.